Dropping Standardized Testing for Admissions Trades Off Information and Access: Introduction

+We then provide a framework for evaluating potential trade-offs in these decisions.
+In particular, alongside the \textit{academic merit} objective, we analyze two fairness notions: \textit{diversity} and \textit{individual fairness}.
+The former captures group-level disparities.
+The latter quantifies disparities in individual opportunities, by measuring the difference in the admissions probability between two individuals of equal skill but different demographic groups.
+We focus on the trade-off between two effects:

 \begin{description} \item[Differential informativeness.]
-Colleges often have better information -- through, e.g., familiar letter writers and transcripts -- on students from privileged backgrounds, and so can better estimate their true academic merit.
-Standardized testing reduces this measurement gap, and so in particular helps colleges identify well-qualified, non-traditional students.
+Colleges often have better information---through, e.g., familiar letter writers and transcripts---on students from privileged backgrounds, and so can better estimate their true academic merit.
+Standardized testing reduces this measurement gap, and so especially helps identify well-qualified, non-traditional students.

-\item[Disparate access and applicant pool composition.]
-Some students -- especially those from disadvantaged backgrounds -- either do not take standardized tests or do not report their scores,\footnote{{A University of California report on testing states that under-represented students might be discouraged from applying based on their score, even if their score would be competitive~\citep{berkeleyreport}.}} due to cost and other access barriers.
+\item[Applicant pool composition due to disparate access and strategic behavior.]
+Some students---especially those from disadvantaged backgrounds---either do not take standardized tests or do not report their scores,\footnote{{A University of California report on testing states that under-represented students might be discouraged from applying based on their score, even if their score would be competitive~\citep{berkeleyreport}.}} due to cost and other exogenous access barriers.
 Without a test score, students cannot apply to a school with a test requirement, even if they are well-qualified.
 Dropping the requirement thus expands the applicant pool {but also alters its composition at different rates across groups.}

+We further study when applicant composition results from \textit{strategic} decisions by students, who choose whether to pay testing costs, as a function of their other features.

 \end{description}